 - Double-click the licenseserver.exe file in your component installation directory. - Start the License Server service from a system dialog box.
 License Server must be installed as a Windows Service.
-See "Install an IDOL Component as a Service on Windows" on page 10. - a.
-Display the Windows Services dialog box. - b.
-Select the LicenseServer service, and click Start to start the component. - c.
+See Install an IDOL Component as a Service on Windows, on page 9. - 1.
+Display the Windows Services dialog box. - 2.
+Select the LicenseServer service, and click Start to start the component. - 3.
 Click Close to close the Services dialog box.